bpolania/Udacity-Blockchain-MD/README.md

   }
 ```

-where `address` in the value of the address of the signature you need to validate, and `star` is the information of the star you need to register (this information can be found at https://www.google.com/sky/) please note that `story` can be any `string` value that should contain some historical information about the star in question, and declination (`dec`) and right ascension (`ra`) are required, but there are some optional values that can be added, magnitude (`magnitude`) and constellation(`constellation`), here is an example using `curl`:
+where `address` in the value of the address of the signature you need to validate, and `star` is the information of the star you need to register (this information can be found at https://www.google.com/sky/) please note that `story` can be any `string` value that should contain some historical information about the star in question, and declination (`dec`) and right ascension (`ra`) are required, but there are two optional values that can be added, magnitude (`magnitude`) and constellation (`constellation`), here is an example using `curl`:

 ```
 curl -X "POST" "http://localhost:8000/block" -H 'Content-Type: application/json; charset=utf-8' -d $'{ "address": "142BDCeSGbXjWKaAnYXbMpZ6sbrSAo3DpZ", "star": { "dec": "-26° 29'\'' 24.9", "ra": "16h 29m 1.0s", "story": "Found star using https://www.google.com/sky/"}}'